Our hospital wards

 Imaging suite

-The radiology team at Pride Veterinary Centre uses MRI, CT, digital radiography, fluoroscopy and ultrasound equipment to help our clinicians make an accurate diagnosis.
+The radiology team at Pride Veterinary Referrals uses MRI, CT, digital radiography, fluoroscopy and ultrasound equipment to help our clinicians make an accurate diagnosis.

 MRI (Magnetic Resonance Imaging)